What is a Monitor? Various Types Of Monitors Explained

 There are pros and cons to curved displays.
 In my opinion, you need to try one out to see if it’s something for you or not.

-These curved monitors can offer a slightly more immersive experience when it comes to gaming, but they are a bit more expensive compared to ordinary flat ones.
+These curved monitors can offer a slightly more immersive experience when it comes to gaming but can be a bit more expensive compared to traditional flat panels.

 Power consumption has been reduced considerably since CRT displays have fallen away.

-Now, a common desktop monitor consumes between 60 and 250 watts of power.
+Now, a common desktop computer monitor consumes between 60 and 250 watts of power.
 In standby mode, roughly between 1 and 6 watts.

 And there you have it.
-You know what a monitor is, and more than that, what the different types are.
+You know what a monitor is, and more than that, the different types.

 I hope you enjoyed the information and knowing more about them.